redux-saga/saga-query/README.md

 - Pre-built middleware to cut out boilerplate for interacting with redux and redux-saga
-- Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, offline support
+- Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, undo

 ## Why?